 “I was at a Lakers basketball game, courtside,” he recalled.
 “And on an inbound, Kobe Bryant went to inbound the ball.
 But right before he did, he kinda glanced over, and did a double take, and said, ‘Berger?’
 And the Lakers were down, like, six or seven too.
 So I didn't think Berger would be the guy that he recognized, so think maybe his wife was in charge of the remote control at that point.
 But he knew the show.”

-He looks back fondly on his time on “SATC,” calling the four lead actresses “lovely” to work with.
+Livingston looks back fondly on his time on “SATC,” calling the four leads “lovely” to work with.

 “I came in, I think it was season six, so it was a well oiled machine,” he said.
 “It was the easiest job in the world, 'cause the ladies did all the heavy lifting.
 And you know, the boyfriends would swan in for a scene or two here and there, and then have the rest of the week off in New York City.
 So it was a really fun job.”